SillyFreak/typst-scrutinize/examination/gallery/test.typ

 // for grading, we need to consider all questions
 #question.all(qs => [
   #let total = grading.total-points(qs)
+  // the total-points function can also accept a filter function
+  #let hard = grading.total-points(qs, filter: q => q.category == "hard")

   // create a grading key
   #let grades = grading.grades([bad], total * 2/4, [okay], total * 3/4, [good])